Gourang97/attention-based-image-captioning/README.md

 test images and plotted the attention plot, so as to observe which part of the image was focused upon while predicting a particular word in a caption.
 In attention plot in figure below, <br/><center><img src="https://github.com/Gourang97/attention-based-image-captioning/blob/main/Result%20images/snow_dog.PNG" width="800" height="400"></center>
   <br/><center><img src="https://github.com/Gourang97/attention-based-image-captioning/blob/main/Result%20images/snow_attention.png" width="800" height="400"></center>
-we can observe that for every image the important feature is being highlighted and the predicted word is being also mentioned for that particular important feature.
+We can observe that for every image the important feature is being highlighted and the predicted word is being also mentioned for that particular important feature.
 This clearly tells us that not every part of the image is important to predict a caption.
 Also, we can miss out on several minute details if we don’t use this kind of attention architecture. </p>